irandrews/freeboard-sk/README.md

 # Freeboard

-This is a port of Freeboard (http://www.42.co.nz/freeboard) to use the Signal K communication protocols and utilise Signal K server features.
+This is a port of Freeboard (http://www.42.co.nz/freeboard) which can access CA Cruising Rreports and  uses the Signal K communication protocols and utilise Signal K server features.
+It should be used in conjunction woth the ca-reports Node Server plugin.

 ## Features: